 - Royal Glasgow Institute of Fine Art

-I am a member of Leeds Fine Artists
+I am president of Leeds Fine Artists

 - a collective of professional artists covering the Yorkshire Region and a member of Fife Dunfermline Printmakers Workshop